 \section{Acknowledgements}

 This work started at the 2016 ICMS rigidity workshop and a follow-up meeting at Lancaster University.
-We thank Walter Whiteley for his encouragement to work on these types of problems, as well as Simon Guest for helpful discussions about statics and Tony Nixon for discussions about structural results on $3$-connected Laman circuits.
-Helpful suggestions from the anonymous referees improved the paper, particularly the algorithmic statements in Section \ref{sec:algo}
+We thank Walter Whiteley for his encouragement to work on these types of problems, as well as Tibor Jord\'an, Simon Guest and Tony Nixon for helpful discussions about matroid unions, statics, and rigidity circuits, respectively.
+Helpful suggestions from the anonymous referees improved the paper.